Lab Overview

 - Search for

-API Gatewayin the AWS Console and click it - Click Create API → under HTTP API click Build
+API Gatewayand click it - Click Create API → HTTP API → Build

 ContactFormHandler - API name:

-ContactFormAPI→ click Next - Method: POST Resource path:
+ContactFormAPI→ Next - Method: POST → Resource path:

-prod→ click Next → Create - On the API summary page copy the Invoke URL and save it
+prod→ Next → Create - Copy the Invoke URL (shown on the summary page)

 <!DOCTYPE html>